WebHare/socket_binder/README.md

 even at startup.

 To control access to the socket_binder, set up proper privileges on the unix socket it creates.
-The linux RPM will set up a group 'sockbind', and any user which is a member of this group may use socket_binder to bind to any port < 1024
+The linux RPM will set up a group 'sockbind', and any user which is a member of this group may use socket_binder to bind to any port below 1024

 ## Advantages
 The socket_binder solution to binding below port 1024 has the following advantages: